-The painting below depicts how most of us envisage the first Thanksgiving — a meal of turkeys and mutual friendship shared between smiling Pilgrims and a generic group of native ‘Indians.’
+The classic visual of the first Thanksgiving is, typically, a meal of turkeys and mutual friendship shared between smiling Pilgrims and a generic group of native ‘Indians.’
 This interpretation of real events is thought to have originated as a clever public relations ploy by Abraham Lincoln who was aiming to promote cultural unity.
 It was a well-intentioned tactic that has given the U.S. one of its most beloved family occasions.
 However, this rose-tinted interpretation of a troubled past does an injustice to the millions of Native Peoples in the U.S. today.
-The Culture Trip decided to investigate how Native Americans view the holiday today.
+Culture Trip decided to investigate how Native Americans view the holiday today.
 Warning: The results may rain on your Thanksgiving Day Parade.

 To understand reactions to Thanksgiving, it is necessary to look at the historical facts.
 It was the Wampanoag Nation that first met the Pilgrims, and shortly afterwards, they entered into a treaty of mutual protection.
 The Wampanoag taught the Pilgrims to cultivate the land, without which they would most likely have starved or resorted to cannibalism as so many of the other early settlers did.
 In fact, the settlers even moved into an abandoned Wampanoag village.
 Upon examination of why the village was abandoned, it becomes clear why not all Native People view this period of history as a time to be celebrated.